-As the Trustee has decided there is no longer a requirement for a standing investment committee, the Trustee Board conducts the work of regular monitoring of climate risks and opportunities.
-The Trustee Board also undertakes to review annually the Scheme's Responsible Investment (RI) Policy including the approach to managing climate-related risks, with advice from the Scheme's investment advisor to ensure it remains aligned with best practice.
+The Trustee Board annually reviews the Scheme's Responsible Investment (RI) Policy including the approach to managing climate-related risks, with advice from the Scheme's investment advisor to ensure it remains aligned with best practice.
+The Trustee also periodically reviews its RI beliefs.